ImSuryasen/HOTSTAR-CLONE/README.md

-# HOTSTAR-CLONE
+# HOTSTAR CLONE

+1. 🧑‍💻 It is the project made for IBM Skillsbuild Front-End Development Internship.
-🧑‍💻 It is the clone website of the OTT Platform Disney+ Hotstar :).
+2. 🧑‍💻 It is the clone website of the OTT Platform Disney+ Hotstar :).
-🧑‍💻 All the Buttons are clickable.
+3. 🧑‍💻 All the Buttons are clickable.
-🧑‍💻 It has been made using HTML, CSS, and JavaScript.
+4. 🧑‍💻 It has been made using HTML, CSS, and JavaScript.

 # Screenshots